This was the day Orion Bear Astronomy semi-officially began.

 After patiently waiting for the hot day in the desert to pass for the night time activities to begin, it was time for the encore presentation of the 2016 Perseids, this time with a bigger audience.

-Many of them had never viewed the moon or any of the planets through my telescope, so I was more than happy to assist and make it happen.
+Most of the children had never viewed the moon or any of the planets through my telescope, so I was more than happy to assist and make it happen.

 The boys were eager to learn astronomy, but they were also there to be boys and have a good time.
 One thing they were obsessed with was finding scorpions.
 Thankfully I happened to have a UV pen/flashlight and we were able to spot one.
 For the rest of the night, the adults had to make sure that they weren’t getting anywhere near the kids while they slept under the stars.

 The shower on the night after the peak was predictably not as spectacular.
-However, to me, it resembled the peak from 2015, so it was still a very good showing, enough to impress the people who came out.
+However, to me, it resembled a “normal Perseid Shower,” so it was still a very good showing, enough to impress the people who came out.
 I actually had low expectations knowing it was past the peak, but was still impressed.
 The kids enjoyed it too, and many of them stayed awake until the sun started drowning out the meteors.

 During the peak hours, with all the kids who were watching, we tried setting a record for how many we could see within a minute, and the highest we got was 11.

 Right as this picture was taken, which was when the shower was coming to a close, we all happened to be looking towards Orion as it was rising, and the best I can describe was a bright meteor that streaked from the zenith all the way down in front of Orion.
 It left a huge trail, AND exploded!
-A year later, the men who were there that night still talk about it!
+To this day, those who were there still talk about that meteor!

 If only I happened to have a camera taking a picture in that direction.